ncsu-decifr/tbas-tutorial/tutorial6.md

 ![](images/tbas-tutorial6/Tutorial6.16.png)

-17. Go back to the Update Attributes page where the current specimen metadata was downloaded from and **Upload** the <u>edited<u> specimen metadata.
+17. Go back to the Update Attributes page where the current specimen metadata was downloaded from and **Upload** the __edited__ specimen metadata.
 The edited file could also be copied and pasted into the field, if desired.
 Click **Submit**.

 ![](images/tbas-tutorial6/Tutorial6.17.png)